eclipse/vorto/docker/Readme.md

 # Vorto Docker Images

 ## Quickstart
 Eager to try out the vorto model repository?
 This section gives a good introduction on howto set up your repository in a couple of minutes.
 It assumes you already have `docker-compose` installed and created an GitHub OAuth App.
 If you do not, head over to the [docker installation](https://docs.docker.com/compose/install/).
-Also a valid oauth token is required, follow the the [GitHub OAuth App section]() to optain one.
+Also a valid oauth token is required, follow the GitHub OAuth App section lower down on this page to obtain one.
 Everything read?
 Great lets get you started:
 To get the docker-compose file clone the github repository by running:
 `git clone https://github.com/eclipse/vorto.git vorto`